PlatONnetwork/platon-rlp/docs/index.rst

-eth-rlp
+platon-rlp
 ==============================

-RLP definitions for common Ethereum objects in Python
+RLP definitions for common Platon objects in Python

 Install with

 .. code-block:: shell

-  pip install eth_rlp
+  pip install platon_rlp

 Import with

 ::

-  from eth_rlp import HashableRLP
+  from platon_rlp import HashableRLP

 Contents
 --------